francislxw/cv/README.md

 * Docker + Ansible to control all ECS machines +set up build environment (software version control)

-* Implement dashboard to monitor above build status.
+* Implement dashboard to monitor build status of above listed products.

-* Branch build scheduler for SWD team, to validate their code changes form their own branches
+* Branch build scheduler for SWD team, to validate their code changes from their own branches

 * Etc.